1st Arkansas Consolidated Infantry Regiment

-The 1st Arkansas Consolidated Infantry (Trans-Mississippi) (1864–1865) was a Confederate States Army infantry regiment during the American Civil War.
+The 1st Arkansas Consolidated Infantry (1864–1865) was a Confederate States Army infantry regiment during the American Civil War.
 The regiment is separate from and has no connection with the 1st Arkansas Consolidated Infantry Regiment which was formed in the Confederate Army of Tennessee in April 1865 and is also separate from the 1st Regiment, Arkansas State Troops, which became the 15th (Josey's) Arkansas Infantry Regiment and Fagan's 1st Arkansas Infantry Regiment, which was formed in 1861 and served in the Army of Tennessee.

 Formation

 In September 1864, the remnants of several Arkansas Infantry Regiments in the Trans-Mississippi Department were consolidated.
 There is some evidence that this consolidation may have occurred as a field consolidation as early as May 1864.
 The 1st Arkansas Consolidated Infantry Regiment (Trans-Mississippi) was created by combining the following depleted regiments: